Lesson 4: Mark as Date Table

-Whenever you use Time Intelligence functions in calculations, as you will do when you create measures a little later, you must specify a Date table and a unique identifier Date column in that table.
+Whenever you use Time Intelligence functions in calculations, as you will do when you create measures a little later, you must specify date table properties, which include a Date table and a unique identifier Date column in that table.
 You can then create valid relationships between other tables and the Date table; necessary for calculations using DAX time intelligence functions.

 In this lesson, you will mark the imported and renamed Date table as the Date table and the Date column (in the Date table) as the Date column (unique identifier).
 All the use of the name Date can get kind of confusing, but you’ll soon get the idea.

 Estimated time to complete this lesson: 3 minutes

 This topic is part of a tabular modeling tutorial, which should be completed in order.
 Before performing the tasks in this lesson, you should have completed the previous lesson: Lesson 3: Rename Columns.